-At the 49th Annual General Meeting held on 17 October 2019, the shareholders of the Company approved the proposed renewal of shareholders' mandate for the Company to repurchase up to 10% of its own ordinary shares.
+At the 50th Annual General Meeting held on 21 October 2020, the shareholders of the Company approved the proposed renewal of shareholders' mandate for the Company to repurchase up to 10% of its own ordinary shares.
+The Company did not purchase any of its ordinary shares during the financial year.